bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 To make images faster you need to make them smaller in file size.
 We need to optimize the image so that you do not lose image quality.
 There are rules you need to follow to optimize the images.

-What is the most common mistake which is slowing down website's loading speed?
+What is the most common mistake which is slowing down website’s loading speed?

 There are many mistakes in your HTML, CSS, Javascript, Fonts and Server configuration.
 To boost your website loading speed we breakdown 30 actionable improvements you can make to boost website loading speed.